 Soft tissue injuries, including whiplash, are often misunderstood and downplayed by non-medical professionals.
 While most soft tissue injuries are not life-threatening, they can be incredibly painful and reduce a person’s quality of life.
 These injuries can take a long time to fully heal and may require physical therapy and other long-term treatment.

 Popular culture likes to portray whiplash as a minor injury, something shady plaintiffs make up to get more money from lawsuits.
 In reality, whiplash is a form of serious trauma to a person’s neck, which can be incredibly painful and require a long time to heal.
 Do not let someone tell you your injuries are all in your imagination or that your pain doesn’t matter.
-If you have suffered a soft tissue injury because of someone else’s negligence, call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to explore your options for compensation.
+If you have suffered a soft tissue injury in New York because of someone else’s negligence, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to explore your options for compensation.

 The term “soft tissue” refers to tissue in the body other than bones and organs, usually connective tissue.
 This includes things like tendons, which connect muscles to bones; ligaments, which connect bones together; and the disks that keep the vertebrae of the spine from grinding against each other.
 Muscles are also considered soft tissue.